isomerpages/nea-sgclean/pages/about.md

 - cruise and ferry terminals, airport terminals,
 - shopping malls and F&B outlets.

-## Ground-up efforts

-Grassroots organisations (GROs) and Non-Governmental Organisations (NGOs) such as the Public Hygiene Council (PHC), Restroom Association of Singapore (RAS), and the Singapore Kindness Movement (SKM) are also supporting with rallying the community to take ownership and commit to upholding good personal and environmental hygiene practices.

 ## Adjusting Social Norms, Sustaining Good Habits